OfficeDev/office-js-docs-pr/docs/testing/unit-testing.md

 Examples of both types of tests are in the subsections below.

 > [!NOTE]
-> The Office-Addin-Mock library doesn't currently support mocking collection type objects.
-We are working hard on adding this support to the library.
+> The Office-Addin-Mock library doesn't currently support mocking collection type objects, which are all the objects in the application-specific APIs that are named on the pattern *Collection, such as WorksheetCollection.
+We are working hard to add this support to the library.

 #### Mocking a ClientRequestContext object